Festive RIDE on the road - The Temiskaming Speaker

-TEMISKAMING SHORES (Special) – The Temiskaming Detachment of the Ontario Provincial Police’s Festive “Reduce Impaired Driving Everywhere” (RIDE) campaign will be taking place from November 26 to January 3, 2021.
+TEMISKAMING SHORES (Special) – The Temiskaming Detachment of the Ontario Provincial Police’s Festive “Reduce Impaired Driving Everywhere” (RIDE) campaign has begun.

 OPP officers will be “working around the clock during the campaign, conducting RIDE check stops across the North East Region,” police stated in a press release.